Kristina01111000/notesforresume/README.md

 - come up wtih company name
 - get good cover image (of me or something else?)
 - fix footer
-- add to  home page? - just a quick explanation of me now
+- add something else to home page? - just a quick explanation of me now
 - put talk on homepage? at bottom of this page, better than what's there
 - add ssl - try free one
 - fix all the other pages